kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 10560 pts/5    00:00:00 cat
 ```

-On my system, I am observing that xterm writes characters one by one immediately after I've pressed a keyboard button.
-Yet `cat` receives the whole line only after I've pressed Enter.
-Moreover, I can use the Backspace key to erase previously entered characters, which is relatively complicated logic.
+In my system, experiment shows that xterm writes characters one by one immediately after I've pressed a keyboard button.
+Yet `cat` receives the entire line only after I've pressed Enter.
+I can use the Backspace key to erase previously entered characters, which is relatively complicated logic.
 This logic is part of what tty is capable of.

 ```
 read(0, "qwe\33[D\33[C\n", 131072)      = 10
  | 00000  71 77 65 1b 5b 44 1b 5b  43 0a                    qwe.[D.[C.       |
 ```

-We will discuss tty in detail in the 2nd part.
-For now, let's just enjoy success of our debugging approach: we've just observed what *exactly* xterm and bash send to each other and how tty (which sits in the middle) can alter data before sending it to a consumer.
-The big limitation of such an approach is that reading sequences like `\33[D\33[C\n` requires a certain patience and might be quite hard if applications output a lot of data ¯\_(ツ)_/¯.
+We will discuss tty in the 2nd part.
+For now, let's just enjoy the success of our debugging approach: we've just observed what *exactly* xterm and bash send to each other and how tty (which sits in the middle) can alter data before sending it to a consumer.
+The big limitation of such an approach is that reading sequences like `\33[D\33[C\n` require a certain patience and might be quite hard if applications output a lot of data ¯\_(ツ)_/¯.

 ### Printing non-printable